 Hint: before going to the Kabuki show learn more about the tradition with a guided tour of Kabuki-za Gallery.

 17. Get a Photo of the Giant Godzilla Head

 Godzilla is thankfully not wreaking havoc on the streets of Tokyo anymore, but you can still see him peeking through the 8th floor of Hotel Gracery in the Toho Building.
 The Godzilla Head is a popular attraction in Shinjuku with its giant 39-foot reptilian head, piercing eyes and sharp pointy teeth!
 You can see him from the busy street 130-feet below, or take the elevator up to get a closer peek.
-Keep your eyes open for the new Godzilla Viewing Room coming in the Spring.
+Keep your eyes open for the new Godzilla Viewing Room coming soon.

 18. Learn About the History at Edo-Tokyo Museum